Is Pre-training Truly Better Than Meta-Learning?

 A potential drawback of our work could be our focus on mainly comparing pre-training (PT) against MAML, instead of considering a wider set of meta-learning algorithms.
 Our justification is as follows: The current narrative \citep{rfs, Chen2019, Chen, Dhillon2019, Huang2019} implies that PT can beat \textit{any} meta-learning algorithm.
 We'd like to emphasize the word \textit{any}, because it implicates a ``for all" quantifier.
 Therefore, to counter the current narrative, we only need to provide evidence against it (and thus show it is likely false) by considering a \textit{single} meta-learning algorithm.
 Therefore, if \textit{PT cannot even beat MAML} -- the simplest of meta-learning algorithms -- it's good evidence against the current narrative.
 Therefore, we only need a \textit{single} meta-learning algorithm to support our conclusions.
 In addition, memory efficient meta-learning \citep{bronskill2021memory} demonstrated that other meta-learning algorithms can match pre-trained models.
-However, as we explained in the related work section, our contributions are novel, complementary and different from \citep{bronskill2021memory} does because: 1.
-We contextualize our claims in a data-centric framework using formal diversities over an extensive set of formally diverse datasets, 2.
-Our analysis goes beyond using confidence intervals and reports the effect size, a method we justify in section \ref{methods}, and, 3.
-Our novel analysis demonstrates that meta-learning (via MAML) and pre-training can be (marginally) separated in performance when considering the formal diversity of the dataset.
+However, as we explained in the related work section, our contributions are novel, complementary and different from \cite{bronskill2021memory} does because: 1.
+We contextualize our claims in a data-centric framework using diversities over an extensive set of diverse datasets, 2.
+Our analysis goes beyond using confidence intervals and reports the effect size, a method we justify in Section \ref{methods}, and, 3.
+Our novel analysis demonstrates that meta-learning (via MAML) and transfer learning (via PT) can be separated in performance when considering the diversity of the dataset.
 In addition, it is reasonable to expect, given the memory efficient results \citep{bronskill2021memory}, that when using their memory efficient methods that a similar trend with other meta-learning algorithms would be observed -- especially given we already showed an initial separation between PT and MAML.
-Furthermore, our experiments were are extensive over a large set of formally diverse datasets.
+Furthermore, we conduct extensive experiments over a large set of diverse datasets.